Women’s Writing Groups

 The Writing Momentum Project is a weekly two hour workshop designed for writers who have a specific writing project on which they want to make significant progress.
 In the first hour of this intimate two-hour session we will write together for two or three 20 or 30 minutes sessions, to produce a solid chunk of fresh writing or to focus closely on editing or revision, whether it be for fiction, creative non-fiction or poetry.
 In the second hour we will read at least one of our pieces and receive strengths-based feedback.

-This group will continue in February and March.
+This group will continue throughout the year.
 Pay by the month.

 About the Amherst Writer’s and Artist’s Method: